frequently asked questions

 Caregivers, parents, nurses can feel the strain in the low back, pelvis, mid-back, arms, neck due to awkward positions, lifting little bodies or moving adult bodies.
 Also, this group extends their arms, and often carrying loads away from their body.
 Perhaps lifting while twisting happens.
 These put a strain on the structures that rotate our trunks.
 At times there can be a strain, spasm, or nerve impingement.

-Caregivers give of themselves, heart and body, for long hours and sometimes their resources for left for themselves can run thin.
-Both Craniosacral Therapy and Massage Therapy can help take out the strain.
-Bodywork is its own food for the body; it can fill up a cup inside us that has gone dry in giving.
+Caregivers give of themselves, heart and body, for long hours and sometimes their resources can run thin.
+Both Craniosacral Therapy and Massage Therapy can help you restore; it can fill up a cup inside us that has gone dry in giving.

 Humans are wired to heal and rehabilitate from within by the simple act of being touched, as you know.
 As a giver, you need an overflowing cup, to feel at ease when pouring it for others.